jjasonhenrique/jjasonhenrique/README.md

 👨🏻‍💻 About Me

-- 💼  Plataform Engineer at Iti Itau.
+- 💼  DevOps Engineer at Iti Itau.
 - 🌱  Learning every day about DevOps Tools
 - ⏰  Learning about Python